 - Research Project (MMedSci only)

 Teaching is by distance learning, supported by two weekend residentials (and introductory day for Low Vision) that take place in Sheffield and virtual tutorials using e-technology.

 Residential and virtual weekends

-You’ll take part in one virtual weekend (please see update above for details) and one residential weekend throughout the three years you'll be studying.
+You’ll take part in one virtual weekend and one residential weekend throughout the three years you'll be studying.
 Academics, clinicians and researchers will give presentations and workshops on various aspects of the course.
 The weekends are also a great opportunity to share experiences with and hear from students from all over the world.

 The residential weekend is held in Sheffield.